GwriPennar/FrameFlow/README.md

 Overall, the results demonstrate the effectiveness of the FrameFlow approach in leveraging pre-trained models and transfer learning for video classification tasks.
 The model achieved high accuracy on the test set, and the provided visualizations and metrics offer insights into the model's performance across different classes and during the training process.

 ![Accuracy over Epochs](Final_Accuracy.png)

-Additionally, the project provides visualizations and metrics to evaluate the model's performance in-depth, including:

-Confusion Matrix: A visual representation of the model's performance, showing the number of correct and incorrect predictions for each class.
-F1 Scores: A metric that combines precision and recall, providing insights into the model's performance for each class.
-Training and Validation Curves: Plots displaying the model's loss and accuracy during the training process, helping identify potential overfitting or underfitting issues.
-These results demonstrate the effectiveness of the FrameFlow approach in leveraging pre-trained models and transfer learning for video classification tasks.

 ## OTHER MODELS
 Initially, I explored using a ResNet model on a subset of the UCF101 dataset, following a TensorFlow documented example.
 However, I found this approach to be computationally challenging and underperforming on my local machine.